RealRobotics/pi-rugby-ball/README.md

 To get the RPi ready and to run the code, please follow [these instructions](install.md).

+The RPi Zero 2W are not the best at handling large video images and proved to be quite limited as far as performance goes.
+Details can be found in the [Camera Test Results](camera_test_results.md).

+TLDR;
+Maximum reliable video size: 1920x1280.
+Maximum still frame rate at 4608x2592, 1fps
+Maximum still frame rate at 4608x2592 = 1fps, 2304x1296 = 2fps, 1536x864 = 3fps.
+Writes to micro SD card are main blockage.

 ## Hardware and drivers

 * Flow sensor - PWM3091